cminers/braiins-os/docs/firmware.md

 $ opkg install firmware
 ```

-The second option is to download sysupgrade tarball and update miner from web interface or from commandline:
+The second option is to download *sysupgrade tarball* and update the miner from a web interface or from the command line:

 ```bash
 # download latest firmware tarball